JBL C-51 (S7) "Apollo" With Blue Basket Drivers, Stunning! - SOLD

 - LX5 2-way adjustable crossover

 These speakers are stunning examples from the time.
 The carved lattice grilles, extended overhang, and low body, make these the quintessential mid century design.
 The speakers are as much about the look as the sound, but the sound is extraordinary.
-We have been enjoying these speakers with our 5 watt per channel Sophia Electric Baby II SET integrated amplifier, and the combination melts together perfectly.
+We have been enjoying these speakers with a 40 watt per channel Octave Audio V40SE push-pull tube integrated amplifier, and the combination melts together perfectly.

 Of course, like all of our speakers, these JBLs have been fully serviced and are ready for decades more listening enjoyment.
 The LX5 crossovers have been cleaned, and the HF filtering capacitor replaced with a new mylar-film type for additional audio clarity, and the woofer foam professionally replaced.
 The cabinets have been lightly resurfaced to bring back the exquisite walnut veneer and furniture-quality details from the era.

 These are a "halo" speaker, and and end-game for most.
 Demos are available.

 Note: At this time, conventional shipping is not available for this item.
 Please inquire further regarding freight shipping information and cost estimates, customized upon request.